 Hari Krishnan

 “From my side, I’d say my biggest achievement was building this team.
-I’m still proud of the people we hired — we made sure they were the right fit for Metyis and for the partnership.
+I’m proud of the people we hired — we made sure they were the right fit for Metyis and for the partnership.
 Even after some moved on to other projects or organisations, I continue to receive great feedback about them.
+Another achievement is the stability we’ve reached from an application perspective for the client we work with.
+In the beginning, we had frequent issues, but now incidents are rare.

 Lastly, we’ve managed to stay effective while working with an organisation facing its own internal challenges.
 Sometimes people we collaborate with leave unexpectedly, and we must quickly adapt, identify risks, and find solutions without them.
 This has definitely been one of the most challenging assignments of my career."